Dharmendra06/streaming-landing-page/README.md

 # streaming-landing-page
-A Netflix homepage clone using HTML/CSS.
+A netflix homepage clone using HTML/CSS.